layilin/SP23-33852/_texts/sc-page161.md

 - And sparkling stars the vast horizon gild—
 - She shall not crouch; if Wisdom guide the helm,
 - Wisdom that bade loud Fame, with justest praise,
-- Record her triumphs! bade the lacquaying winds
+- Record her triumphs! bade the lacquaying winds[^f161n2]
 - Transport, to every quarter of the globe, [670]
 - Her winged navies! bade the scepter'd sons
 - Of earth acknowledge her pre-eminence!—
 - She shall not crouch; if these Cane ocean-isles,
 - Isles which on Britain for their all depend,

-___
+[^f161n1]: A reference to Britain's status as the premier naval power during the eighteenth century.

+[^f161n2]: Winds that follow or serve.

+---